jpretsch/supermetrics-api-consumer/README.md

 * web/app/src/Api.php  This is the source file for the Api class which does all the interaction with the api.
 An external library, Guzzle is used here for api calls.
 Its a little cleaner and easier than accessing curl directly.

+* web/app/src/Post.php This class handles crunching the data for the various requests.
+Methods which return something per time period use php datetime format string for extensibility.

+* web/app/src/user.php Does nothing presently.
+Included for future dev.

+* web/app.config.php defines constants

+* web/public/index.php the public facing interface for the app which also acts as the controller

+## Possible future improvements

+* add unit tests
+* use Traits for data structures
+* store the token and use it when still valid saving api hits

 ## Images to use